eugenkiss/hnclient/README.md

     It is roughly inspired by how it's done on Android.
 View state restoration is enabled by the employed routing approach.
 It is assumed that each view/screen is uniquely identifiable by its path.
-  - The way requests and their results are handled/cached is special in the sense that I did not encounter this way in other projects.
-It's quite convenient though.
+  - The way requests and their results are handled/cached is special in the sense that I did not encounter this approach in other projects.
+It's quite convenient.
 The idea is to have an observable request generator object for each endpoint that encapsulates results and meta information.
-Slightly similar to the Rx Single object but simpler / smaller in scope and also inspired by: https://medium.com/@mweststrate/mobx-utils-community-driven-utility-belt-for-mobx-264346cb2744#3222
+Then there are special variations of this object, for example for paginated endpoints.
+Slightly similar to the Rx Single object but simpler and much more specific in scope.
+Also inspired by: https://medium.com/@mweststrate/mobx-utils-community-driven-utility-belt-for-mobx-264346cb2744#3222
     - TODO (Rephrase properly): Reactive item database.
 To solve E.g. you go to story, comment count is updated, you go back to overview, but overview shows old comment count